bartvanerp/SPSsite/content/courses/5cta0/5cta0.md

 <br></br>

 ## Study material

-The study material of this course has been split into several <i>modules</i>.
-Each of these modules covers a specific topic corresponding to the learning goals of the course.
-The available material consists out of:
+The available material consists of:

 <ul>
   <li> <b>Reading material</b> - This includes all study material for the course and is available under the below specified modules on this platform. </li>